Updated May 11, 2020:Adjust language and structure and make sure the code is compatible with CPython 3.8.2.

 sorted() needs to be resized if not enough memory is left when appending a new element.

 Having a look at the CPython source code, we find the following comment about resizing list objects:

-If we bring back to mind, that we are dealing with a list of size 1.000.000, we can see: that’s a lot of resizing!
+If we bring back to mind that we are dealing with a list of size 1.000.000, we can see: That is a lot of resizing!

 Unfortunately, this is the best answer we get, when asking why

-Unfortunately my guess is wrong.
-As Nick Coghlan, one of the CPython core developer, stated on Twitter, the size of the resulting list is known.
+However, my guess is wrong.
+As Nick Coghlan, one of the CPython core developers, stated on Twitter, the size of the resulting list is known.
 Basically, the following is happening:

 new_array = arr.copy() arr.sort()